 Step 2.
 Choose the "Permissions" Option

 Step 3.
-Make Your PDF Read Only Now
+How Do I Make PDF Read Only

 Now, you will see a new pop-up and type your password in the given text fields.